JacobADevore/githack/README.md

 npm install -g gith4ck
 ```

+The "a" in hack is a "4" due to NPM not allowing the word "hack" in a package name.

 If you are getting a `EACCES` error, try running the command with `sudo`.

 ## Usage